URL42/whisplay_chatbot/README.md

 ## Build After Code Changes

-If you make changes to the code, you need to rebuild the project.
+If you make changes to the node code, you need to rebuild the project.
 You can do this by running:

 ```bash
 yarn
 yarn build
 ```

+If you add new third-party libraries to the python code, make sure to install them in global environment with `--break-system-packages`.

 ## Update Environment Variables

 If you need to update the environment variables, you can edit the `.env` file directly.
-After making changes, please run `yarn copy-env` to copy the updated environment variables to `dist/.env`.
-Then, restart the chatbot service with:
+After making changes, please restart the chatbot service with:

 ```bash
 systemctl restart whisplay-ai-chatbot.service